Unpopular Opinions about Interactive Notebooks in High School Science

 Most of my Interactive Notebook pages actually look like this.

 The beauty of being a teacher (the leader of a classroom) is that you get to make the decisions.
 There may be “rules” for how an interactive notebook “should” work, but there is no interactive notebook police.
 Nobody is going to come looking for you if you choose to do it your own way.
 If you’ve ever been curious about interactive notebooks I really urge you to give them a try.
-I have a few in my TPT store if you’re interested in checking them out.
+If you’re interested, I have my entire curriculum in my TPT store.
 Your notebooks also don’t have to be perfect!
 I’ve changed and improved mine each year, and nothing will ever make me go back to the old way.

 Scroll to Top